-Come see us at the OCE Discovery Accessibility Innovation Showcase to see it first, or contact us with any questions!
+Come see us at our next event to experience our innovative devices firsthand, or contact us with any questions!

 The production phase is quickly approaching!
 We wanted to make sure that the Xceed was everything that our clients needed it to be before we sent it to production, so we are constantly making improvements.